WeiOnThePike/json-stream-faker/README.md

 # JSON Stream Faker

+Disclaimer: this repo is professionally vibe-coded.
+Please vibe-check the results, and kindly let me know if things don't work, by creating a GitHub issue.

 ## Why JSON Stream Faker?

 Working extensively with real-time, large-scale Machine Learning and Big Data systems often requires mocking diverse event data streams.
 JSON Stream Faker was developed to address this need by providing a convenient way to generate and continuously publish streams of JSON data with various schemas to a Kafka service.
 This facilitates crucial development and testing activities such as load testing and integration testing for your streaming applications.